Dollar gives back some gains from US-China trade deal optimism

 Last week, the Chinese government invited Lighthizer and Mnuchin to Beijing for face-to-face talks, the Wall Street Journal reported.

-(Reporting by Olga Cotaga; additional reporting by Hideyuki Sano in Tokyo; editing by Larry King and Angus MacSwan)
+(Reporting by Olga Cotaga; additional reporting by Hideyuki Sano in Tokyo; editing by Larry King)

 ((olga.cotaga@thomsonreuters.com))